-- Lung Cancer: Asbestos-related lung cancer is rare, but can also occur as a result of exposure to asbestos, and is distinct from mesothelioma.
+- Lung Cancer: Asbestos-related lung cancer is rare, but it can also occur as a result of exposure to asbestos.
 Unlike mesothelioma, lung cancer develops in the lung itself.
 Lung cancer symptoms are marked by a bloody cough, chest pain, and sudden weight loss.

 There are no cures for either asbestosis or mesothelioma.
-However, doctors can help to manage both diseases and extend a patient’s life if they are caught in the early stages.
+However, they can be managed with treatment if they are caught early on by doctors.

 While asbestosis is dangerous, mesothelioma presents more serious challenges.
-The symptoms of mesothelioma can often seem vague at first, so many people are not diagnosed until the cancer has spread to other areas in the body.
+The symptoms of mesothelioma can often seem vague at first.
+As a result, many people are not diagnosed until the cancer has spread to other areas in the body.
 This can greatly reduce a person’s survival time.

 Occupations That Used Asbestos

 The industries that used asbestos expanded as companies found new uses for the mineral.
-Huge industries developed around those who mined, refined, and sold asbestos to construction companies.
+Huge industries developed around those who manufactured, refined, and sold asbestos-based products.
 However, these companies also knew that asbestos fibers could cause long-term health problems.

-Though those in charge of asbestos companies knew the risks, they didn’t tell the public or the U.S. government.
-It was not until the late 1970s that the dangers of asbestos became well known.
+Though those in charge of asbestos companies knew the risks, they did not tell the public or the U.S. government.
+It was not until the 1970s that the dangers of asbestos became well known.
 By that point, thousands of people had already been exposed to asbestos.